JetBrains/intellij-sdk-docs/topics/ui/controls/drop_down.md

 ### Default value is the most used

 The default value is recommended for most users.
 A drop-down is a good way to hide unpopular alternatives.

+In the example bellow a drop-down is used because <control>Subpixels</control> is the most popular choice.
+Using [radio-buttons](radio_button.md)  puts all options on the same level of importance or popularity.

 ![Antialiasing drop-down with options: Subpixels (selected), Greyscale, Not antialiasing](dropdown_when_to_5.png){width=706}